cosmos/ibc-go/docs/architecture/adr-008-app-caller-cbs.md

 We are now seeing the desire for secondary applications to call into IBC apps as part of their state machine logic and then do some actions on the basis of the packet result.

-E.g. Send an ICS-20 packet, and if it is successful, then send an ICA-packet to swap tokens on LP and return funds to sender
+E.g. Send an ICS-20 packet, and if it is successful, then send an ICA packet to swap tokens on LP and return funds to sender.

 This requires a second layer of callbacks.
 The IBC application already gets the result of the packet from core IBC, but currently there is no standardized way to pass this information on to a caller module/smart contract.